Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Theoretical formalisms

 \subsection{Outline of CDCC}

-There are many literatures which have a detailed description of the CDCC theory \cite{Kawai1986,Austern1987}.
-Here we only present a brief introduction.
-The weakly bound nucleus is always the projectile in this paper and the spin of the target nucleus is ignored.
+There are many references which have detailed descriptions of the CDCC theory \cite{Kawai1986,Sakuragi1986,Austern1987}.
+Here we only present a brief introduction and define some notations.
+The weakly bound nucleus is always the projectile in this paper. $j-j$ coupling scheme is adopted.

-The weakly bound projectile is treated as two body system, consisting of a core particle ($c$) and a valence particle ($v$).
-Therefore the two-body Hamiltonian of the projectile is written as
+The weakly bound projectile is treated as two-body system, consisting of a core particle ($c$) and a valence particle ($v$).
+The two-body Hamiltonian of the projectile is written as

 where $T_{c-v}$ and $V_{c-v}$ represent the relative motion kinetic energy and interaction of $c$-$v$ system respectively.
-The continuum states of the projectile are discretized into a finite number of states, which are regarded as the excited states to represent the continuum spectrum.
-The wave function for the projectile is expressed as
+In CDCC formalism, the continuum states of the projectile are represented by a finite number of discretized states.
+For the bound states and discretized states, the projectile wave functions are expressed on the same footing as